Muadh-Adekunle-Monsuru/400L-Notes/PAST QUESTIONS/419/419 All Solutions.md

 |**Requirement**|Automatically granted upon creation|Requires formal application and approval|

  **iii) Reasons Why Copyright Violation in Software is Counterproductive**
 	1. **Discourages Innovation** – Developers lose incentives to create new software.
 	2. **Financial Loss** – Companies and individuals suffer revenue loss.
 	3. **Security Risks** – Unauthorized copies might introduce vulnerabilities.
 	4. **Legal Consequences** – Violators may face lawsuits and financial penalties.
 	5. **Lack of Trust** – The industry suffers from reduced investor and consumer trust.

 i) **Has Balogun Omolabake violated copyright infringement?**
 	 No, likely not, because:
 	- she developed a new software with different code base (visual basic vs dbase)
 	- functionality alone is not protected by copyright
 	- she created a new user interface
 	- similar functionality doesn't constitute copyright infringement if independently developed

 ii) **Has AZ Consult acted rightly by suing Balogun Omolabake?**
 	 No, because:
 	- The lawsuit appears to be retaliatory
 	- They're attempting to claim ownership over functionality, which isn't protected
 	- They haven't shown evidence of actual code copying
 	- The new software was developed independently with different technology

 iii) **Legal Defense for Balogun Omolabake**
 	- **Independent Development** – The software was written from scratch in a different language.
 	- **Functional Similarity is Not Infringement** – Similar functionality does not mean copyright infringement.
 	- **No Access to Confidential Code** – If no company assets or code were used.
 	- **Lack of Copyright Registration** – If AZ Consult did not register THE REGISTRAR's copyright, their claim may be weak.

 iv) **Will AZ Consult be successful in the case?**
 	 Likely not, because:
 	- Copyright protects expression, not functionality
 	- No evidence of actual code copying
 	- Different programming language and interface
 	- Independent creation is a valid defense

 v) **Justifications for Enforcing Copyright Protection**
 	- Encourages software innovation.
 	- Protects businesses from unfair competition.
 	- Ensures developers are rewarded for creativity.
 	- Promotes economic growth in the tech industry.
 	- Prevents unauthorized usage and modifications.

- **2a) Understanding ICT Law**
-1. What is ICT Law?*
+1. **What is ICT Law?**
-	ICT Law governs legal aspects of Information and Communication Technology, including cybersecurity, data protection, intellectual property, and digital contracts.
+	It is a set of recent legal enactments which governs the process and dissemination of information digitally.  it encompasses previous laws, that address the creation, storage, transmission and use of digital information

-2. Rationale for Enacting Laws
+2. **Rationale for Enacting Laws**
 	1. Maintain social order
 	2. protect individual rights
 	3. Promote justice